txhtxhtxh/Texas_Holdem/README.md

-- To install the python requirements:
+- Before running experiments, we need to install the python requirements:
 ```
 pip install -r requirements.txt
 ```